influxdata/influxdb/influxql/INFLUXQL.md

 ### Strings

 String literals must be surrounded by single quotes.
+Strings may contain `'` characters as long as they are escaped (i.e., `\'`).

 ```
 string_lit          = `'` { unicode_char } `'`' .